 At the Eccles Conference Center you will pick-up your USU Summer Citizens packet if you pre-registered and have had a card issued in prior years.
 If this is your first summer, or you were not registered in 2015 or 2016, you will receive a voucher for the ID card with instructions where to go to get the card printed.

 At the Eccles Conference Center you will also pick-up your USU Parking Pass, Coupon Book, T-Shirt for those who registered before the deadline, and other program information.

 Eccles Conference Center hours of operation are Monday - Friday from 8:00 am to 5:00 pm.

 Call 435-797-2028 for additional information.

 The Summer Citizens Card is mandatory.
 You will be asked to show your card at all times throughout the summer.
 It allows you to participate in any on-campus program or event.
 The card will be used as an identification card for campus services such as recreation facilities, fitness centers, computer labs, parking privileges, and a debit card for dining accounts and select discounts.
-If you registered with the program in 2015 or 2016, you must keep your Summer Citizens ID Card.
+If you registered with the program in since 2015, you must keep your Summer Citizens ID Card.
 Bring it with you, because the card is a lifetime card that is reactivated each year you register with the program.
 Everyone who did not register in 2015 or 2016 will be issued a new lifetime card.

 The Summer Citizens ID Card allows access to the Library and Computer Labs on-campus and parking privileges (campus receation pass is optional).
 Be sure to take your card with you for verification.